Skip to content

 Name: Give your server a name that starts with a lowercase letter.
 If a new one is incompatible with the Google Cloud server name, it will prompt you to change it.

-Region: A region is a specific location where you can run your Google Cloud resources.
+Region: A region is a specific geographical location where you can run your Google Cloud resources.
 You’ll typically want to select the region that your server will primarily be accessed.

 Machine configuration: Google Cloud offers different virtual machine configurations.
 Choose the one that fits your needs and budget.